ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 ## Full control with Jekyll

-Knowing what happens under the hood is much easier in a slim system like Jekyll then in a mothership like WordPress.
+Knowing what happens under the hood is much easier in a slim system like Jekyll than in a mothership like WordPress.
 So getting full control on everything is easy as well.
 And this is good.

 Keep your system basic or add features you want to have one by one.
 Coding features on your own gives you full control about scope, look and behavior.
 So you can keep things lean and maintainable.